sindhuja2304/CSX_450_1_Project_Final/README.md

 	Report No. 48 (ISSN 1034-3288)

 ## 3. Data set Description
-The size of the data set is 4177 rows and 9 columns.The data set consumes memory of about 269 Kb.
+The data set consists of 4177 rows and 9 Attributes.The data set consumes memory of about 269 Kb.
-The data types are factor and numeric.
-Number of Attributes: 9
+The data types are factor and numeric.One of the 9 Attributes is the Sex which consists of 3 classes(F,I,M) Number of Attributes: 9
 The attribute information consists of the below.
 1. Attribute name